WassimHedfi/QTR_RC-driver-STM32f4/README.md

 1. **QTR_RC_Driver**
    - Contains the implementation of the QTR-RC sensor driver for STM32F4, Successfully tested on STM32F446RE Board.
-   - This folder includes essential files for configuring GPIO pins, reading sensor values, and calibrating the sensors.
+   - This folder includes essential files for configuring GPIO pins, reading raw sensor values, calibrating the sensors and reading calibrated sensor values.

 2. **PID_implementation For Line-follower Application**
    - Contains the PID controller code responsible for adjusting motor speeds based on sensor input to maintain desired movement patterns.